There is more to ‘why’ bilbies than the fact that they look amazing, they have adorable ears and beautiful silky soft fur.

-Bilbies are a ‘keystone’ species.
+Secondly, bilbies are a scientific ‘keystone’ species.
 This means that their protection is even more important because their survival in turn increases the chances of 19 other threatened species who share the same habitats.

 Bilbies essentially create numerous compost pits every night.

 That’s nature’s perfectly balanced ecosystem at work, but it’s threatened by the decline of bilbies.
-Where they have disappeared, the soil has become laminated and water, when it comes, reacts in a different way.
-It changes flood patterns and may cause run off where previously it would soak in due to the soil disturbance.
+Where they have disappeared, the soil has become hardened on the surface and water, when it comes, reacts in a different way.
+Instead of soaking in, it runs straight off and in doing so changes flood patterns which in turn changes the balanced ecosystem of arid Australia.

 Bilby habitats also give protection to other endangered species – brush-tailed mulgara and spinifex hopping mice permanently occupy bilby burrows.
 A further two species – short-beaked echidnas and sand goannas – regularly using bilby burrows for shelter.